Students and Parents,

 HIGHLAND HIGH SCHOOL GRADUATION REQUIREMENTS:

-- HONORS DIPLOMA REQUIREMENTS for class of 2019:
+- HONORS DIPLOMA REQUIREMENTS:

 - Must have a cummulative GPA of 3.5 or higher.